Automating-GIS-processes/site/source/lessons/L7/pyqgis.rst

 Python in QGIS
 ==============

 The core application and libraries of QGIS are programmed in C++.
-Nonwithstanding, Python plays an important role in its ecosystem: Most of the pre-installed plugins and even some of the data provider modules are written in Python, and virtually all functions of the interface and the libraries are exported to a Python API (*Application Programming Interface*).
+Nevertheless, Python plays an important role in its ecosystem:
+Most of the pre-installed plugins and even some of the data provider modules are written in Python, and virtually all functions of the interface and the libraries are exported to a Python API (*Application Programming Interface*).
 It takes only moderate effort to author extensions to QGIS which integrate seamlessly into its user interface, create stand-alone applications using components of QGIS, such as a map window or a data backend, or run custom scripts within QGIS.
-To really dive into it, see the `PyQGIS Developer Cookbook <http://docs.qgis.org/3.4/en/docs/pyqgis_developer_cookbook/intro.html>`_ which walks you from easy *Hello World* examples to writing your own applications.
+T o really dive into it, see the `PyQGIS Developer Cookbook <http://docs.qgis.org/3.4/en/docs/pyqgis_developer_cookbook/intro.html>`_ which walks you from easy *Hello World* examples to writing your own applications.

-Today, we want to concentrate on how to **use Python to combine simple algorithms in scripts within QGIS to carry out more complex operations**.
+Here, we will introduce some wery basic ways of using Python programming in QGIS.
+As inspiration, we have used the excellent `tutorial by Anita Graser <https://anitagraser.com/pyqgis-101-introduction-to-qgis-python-programming-for-non-programmers/>`__.

 Using a Python console
 ----------------------